castle-xyz/share.lua/README.md

 # share.lua

 *share.lua* is a set of modules that aims to make it easier to make multiplayer games with Lua, especially with [LÖVE](https://love2d.org/) and [Castle](https://playcastle.io/).
-LÖVE provides the [lua-enet](http://leafo.net/lua-enet/) library that is used for network communication, and Castle provides the [lua-marshal](https://github.com/richardhundt/lua-marshal) library that is used for serialization.
+LÖVE provides the [lua-enet](http://leafo.net/lua-enet/) library that is used for network communication.
 Castle can also be used to automatically run a game server in the cloud.

 Files in this repository: